houssemFat/untienots-interview/README.md

 Run `npm run cy:run` to execute the end-to-end tests with cypress.

-## Running storybook and documentation tests [Documentation for e2e TODO]
+## Running storybook and documentation [Documentation for e2e TODO]

 Run `npm run storybook` to access to storybook stories.